 The Factory Foremen is an intensive program for training early career directors/designers of colour.
 Through a combination of masterclasses with directors, designers, and dramaturgs; intensive mentoring from Artistic Director Nina Lee Aquino; working on new play development projects from the Natural Resources Creation Group and The Foundry; and serving as assistant director or an apprentice designer for one of the shows in our season, the Foremen aims to provide hands-on training in developing and directing and designing new work, from workshop to mainstage.
-Frustrated by there being too few directors of colour in Toronto, Factory decided to channel that frustration into an innovative training program that partners with individuals and organizations throughout Toronto to sponsor a Foreman for the season, where they will be partnered with one of our master directors for the season.
+Frustrated by there being too few directors and designers of colour in Toronto, Factory decided to channel that frustration into an innovative training program that partners with individuals and organizations throughout Toronto to sponsor a Foreman for the season, where they will be partnered with one of our master directors or designers for the season.

 Former Factory Foremen

 The Foundry is a new work creation group for early career writers.
 Working closely with Artistic Director Nina Lee Aquino, participants will be guided through the process of generating new work, leading to a completed script.

 Former Factory Foundry